g-pechorin/jimpifier/readme.md

 This is a WIP that should yield a sneaky toolchain to inject code into .apk files by rewriting them AoT.
 The intent is to intercept OpenGL ES calls and do "other" noble-good things that the original authors hadn't considered.

-Read "Tu Use" when you want to setup.

 # Tu Use